emilydumas/genuslab-vr/README.md

-# genusview
+# GenusLab VR

 ![screenshot](images/screenshot-small.png)

-A utility for drawing on a genus two surface and its universal cover, which updates both pictures in real time.
+A VR experience for Oculus Rift + Touch to explore drawing on a genus two surface and its universal cover, which updates both pictures in real time.
 This is meant to be used to understand the universal covering of a hyperbolic surface.
 Developed in [Unity 3D](http://unity3d.com/unity).

 ## Status

 Alpha quality; see [the list of known issues](KNOWN_ISSUES.md).

-This program was developed as a prototype for a Fall 2018 project in the [Mathematical Computing Laboratory](http://mcl.math.uic.edu/) at UIC in which undergraduate students will seek to develop a VR port, and to refine the program and add additional features.
+This is a Fall 2018 project in the [Mathematical Computing Laboratory](http://mcl.math.uic.edu/) at UIC.

 ## Documentation